annetnyabuto/week1-code-challenge/README.md

 1. Run the function `estimateTransactionFee()` in a JavaScript console or environment.
 2. When prompted, enter the amount you want to send.
 3. View the calculated fee and total debit amount in the console.

+License
+© 2025 Annet Nyabuto.
+This project is licensed under the MIT License — feel free to use.